Is Malaga Expensive? A Guide to Prices in Malaga

 Another popular option for accommodation in Málaga is a private rental.
 There are countless options available on the various platforms ranging from entire apartments to lovely beachfront homes.

-The cost of a studio or 1-bedroom apartment like the Malagueta beach studio — starts at around €80-100 per night.
+The cost of a studio or 1-bedroom apartment like the Malagueta beach studio — starts at around €100-130 per night.
+This is generally the type of accommodation that Michael and I prefer as it allows us to have access to our own kitchen (and save some cash on food!).

 With all these things considered, what are the average accommodation prices in Malaga?
 Obviously, it depends on what you’re after but if you’re splitting the costs between two people, you’re looking to spend around €30-100 per person per night.